-In the second LISTSERV Maestro instance (the one for which you define the second interface link that now overrides the first link), you will get the expected "LISTSERV" access menu (for the affected accounts) that will also correctly send users to the web interface of the linked LISTSERV instance.

-- In the web interface (WA) of the linked LISTSERV instance, you will similarly get the expected "Maestro" access menu that now will send all users to the second LISTSERV Maestro instance. - The first LISTSERV Maestro instance, however, will be unaware of this change, i.e. in this instance, the interface link definition will still remain in place in the Administration Hub and the LUI will still show the "LISTSERV" access menu.
-Also, it will still allow users to switch from LUI to the web interface of LISTSERV.
-However, if a user does this and switches from LUI (of the first LISTSERV Maestro) to WA, and then the user tries to go back to LUI with the menu provided in WA, then this menu will send the user to the second LISTSERV Maestro instance, not the first instance that the user came from.
+- In the second LISTSERV Maestro instance (the one for which you define the second interface link that now overrides the first link), you will get the expected LISTSERV access menu (for the affected accounts) that will also correctly send users to the web interface of the linked LISTSERV instance. - In the LISTSERV Web Interface (WA) of the linked LISTSERV instance, you will similarly get the expected Maestro access menu that now will send all users to the second LISTSERV Maestro instance. - The first LISTSERV Maestro instance, however, will be unaware of this change, i.e. in this instance, the interface link definition will still remain in place in the Administration Hub and LISTSERV Maestro will still show the LISTSERV access menus.
+Also, it will still allow users to switch from LISTSERV Maestro to the web interface of LISTSERV.
+However, if a user does this and switches from LISTSERV Maestro (of the first LISTSERV Maestro) to WA, and then the user tries to go back to LISTSERV Maestro with the menu provided in WA, then this menu will send the user to the second LISTSERV Maestro instance, not the first instance that the user came from.